 ABC will continue its mission to harness and maximise diaspora knowledge, encourage financial and physical contributions to stimulate wealth, generate employment and promote social development across the region.

-ABC West Africa will mobilise and support diaspora investors and resource persons across Europe to provide expert advisory support, training, mentoring and coaching to diaspora and local entrepreneurs create jobs in emerging and diverse sectors.
+ABC West Africa will mobilise and support diaspora investors and resource persons across Europe to provide expert advisory support, training, mentoring and coaching to diaspora and local entrepreneurs to create jobs in emerging and diverse sectors.

 It intends to increase the employability and business skills of TVET graduates (young people and women) by providing upskilling through development, business advisory sessions, mentorship, and investment to enable them to create sustainable income opportunities.